Payday loans

 Beware of unlicensed payday lenders

-Before you get a payday loan, make sure you are dealing with a licensed payday lender.
-Contact your provincial or territorial consumer affairs office for information on licensed payday lenders.
+Before you get a payday loan, make sure you're dealing with a licensed payday lender.
+Contact your provincial or territorial Consumer Affairs office for information on licensed payday lenders.

 What is a payday loan

-A payday loan is a short-term loan with high fees that make it an expensive way to borrow money.
-It is also called a high-cost loan and high-cost credit.
+A payday loan is a short-term loan with high fees.
+It's an expensive way to borrow money.
+It’s also called a high-cost loan and high-cost credit.
 You may borrow up to $1,500 and you may have up to 62 days to pay it back.

-Payday loans are different from other traditional loans because:
+Payday loans are different from other loans because:

-What options to consider before getting a payday loan
+What options to consider before you get a payday loan

 Make sure you’ll be able to pay the loan back on time and cover your regular expenses.